 - have a working knowledge of how local authorities conduct a child protection case conference and a child protection review conference and be able to attend and contribute to these effectively when required to do so;

-- are alert to the specific needs of children in need, those with special educational needs and young carers;
+- are alert to the specific needs of children in need, those with special educational needs and disabilities (SEND) and young carers;

 - understand the importance of information sharing, both within the school and college, and with the three safeguarding partners, other agencies, organisations and practitioners.